RedhawkSDR/redhawksdr.github.io/content/manual/connections/bulkio/time-stamps.md

 weight: 50
 ---

 BulkIO uses `BULKIO::PrecisionUTCTime` time stamps that denote the time since 12:00 AM January 1, 1970 (Unix epoch) in UTC.
 The time stamp contains several elements.
 In BulkIO, a time stamp corresponds to the date of birth of the first element in the data being pushed.
-The [table](#elements-in-bulkio-precisionutctime) below describes the different elements making up the `BULKIO::PrecisionUTCTime` structure.
+The following table describes the different elements making up the `BULKIO::PrecisionUTCTime` structure.

 #### Elements in `BULKIO::PrecisionUTCTime`